 Between the dti and the IDC a business plan is developed each year with targets on how many projects to fund and the value to be committed to projects.
-When SPII's performance is assessed against these targets and against its expenditure as a percentage of the annual Medium Term Expenditure Framework (MTEF), SPII has met all its targets and thus would be considered to have been effective.
-Table 4 below summarises the current commitments and available MTEF budget:
+When SPII's performance is assessed against these targets and against its expenditure as a percentage of the Medium Term Expenditure Framework (MTEF) spent annually, SPII has met all its targets and thus would be considered to have been effective.
+The table below summarises the current commitments and available MTEF budget:

-Table 4: Summary of SPII commitments, MTEF expenditure and fees
+Table 18: Summary of SPII commitments, MTEF expenditure and fees34